Oscar Pistorius: 2011 and qualification for 2012 Summer Olympic Games

 In January 2011, a slimmer, trimmer Pistorius won three IPC Athletics World titles in New Zealand but was beaten for the first time in seven years in the 100 metres by Jerome Singleton.
 He subsequently won the T44 400 metres in 47.28 seconds and the 100 metres in 11.04 seconds at the BT Paralympic World Cup in May to reassert himself as the world's leading Paralympic sprinter.

 Pistorius competed across a number of non-disabled races in the summer of 2011 and posted three times under 46 seconds, but it was at the 19th Internazionale di Atletica Sports Solidarity Meeting in Lignano, Italy, on 19 July, that he set a personal best of 45.07 seconds in the 400 metres, attaining the World Championships and Olympic Games "A" standard qualification mark.

 Pistorius won the 400-metres event with a posted time that ranked him as 15th fastest in the world.

-On 8 August 2011, it was announced that he had been included in the South African team for the World Championships in Daegu, South Korea, and had been selected for the 400-metre and the 4 × 400 metre relay squad.
+On 8 August 2011, it was announced that Pistorius had been included in the South African team for the World Championships in Daegu, South Korea, and had been selected for the 400-metre and the 4 × 400 metre relay squad.
 In the heats of the 400 metres, Pistorius ran in 45.39 seconds and qualified for the semi-final.
 However, in the semi-final, he ran 46.19 seconds and was eliminated.

 In the heats of the 4 × 400 metres relay, Pistorius ran the opening leg as South Africa advanced to the finals with a national record time of 2 minutes 59.21 seconds.
 However, he was not selected to run in the finals since he had the slowest split time of 46.20 seconds.
 This caused a controversy, as the first leg is normally Pistorius's slowest since it requires a start from blocks, and he was restricted to the first leg by Athletics South Africa "on safety grounds".
 He initially tweeted: "Haven't been included in final.
-Pretty gutted.", but later added: "Well done to the SA 4×400m team.
+Pretty gutted.", but later added: "Well done to the SA 4 × 400 m team.
 Was really hard watching, knowing I deserved to be part of it [sic]."
 Pistorius still won the silver medal because he ran in the heats, becoming the first amputee to win a non-disabled world track medal.
 Reflecting on his World Championship debut, Pistorius said: "I really enjoyed the whole experience.
 I ran my second fastest time ever in the heats and was really pleased to have reached the semi-finals.
 In the relay, I was unbelievably chuffed to have broken the South African record, and hopefully my name will stay on that for a long time to come."

 On 4 July 2012, the South African Sports Confederation and Olympic Committee (SASCOC) announced that Pistorius had been included in the Olympic team for the 400-metre and the 4 × 400 metres relay races.